 Is it safe to walk the Camino solo?

 We’ve walked four different Camino routes and never felt unsafe; walking out of big cities through so-called industrial areas, walking through the forest, or field, or along the beach.
-The most unpleasant for me is walking on or along the road I just don’t like when I hear a car or even worse a truck approaching from behind but even when we had to walk on the road it never felt like a car will drive over us, people try to be careful and slow down if they see a pilgrim on the road.
+The most unpleasant for me is walking on or along the road I just don’t like it when I hear a car or even worse a truck approaching from behind but even when we had to walk on the road it never felt like a car would drive over us, people try to be careful and slow down if they see a pilgrim on the road.
 The main “danger” on the Way of St.James is theft, don’t leave your valuable stuff unattended anywhere; albergues, restaurants, picnic spots.

 The best guidebooks for the Way of St.James